21 Pool Fence Ideas for Truly Exciting Pool Experience

 17. Illuminate Yourself (And the Water): Keeping up with the Times

-This example is quite eclectic with its combination of different materials and heights, but take a look at the stone wall with a beautifully lit waterfall!
+There are many ideas to light up your pool.
+And this example is quite eclectic with its combination of different materials and heights, but take a look at the stone wall with a beautifully lit waterfall!
 It’s one of the most beautiful modern pool fence ideas that looks sleek and timeless at the same time.
 Light-colored stone is a great choice to keep the look clean.

 18. Rough Around the Edges: Another Rustic Idea